sbastidasr/Notebooks/js.md

 *Self = this*

-This pattern can have unpredictable behavior with helper functions because they don't have access to outer this.
+The Function pattern can have unpredictable behavior with helper functions because they don't have access to outer this.
 So, we use `var self = this` in the inner function;